explanaria/explanaria.github.io/docs/sketches/cursedbrightness/post.md

 ...Ahem.
 We regret to inform you that modern measurements show Vega changes brightness by 1-2% in a 21-year cycle.
 It's really cool that we can detect that, but we probably shouldn't use Vega as a standard to compare all other stars to.

-# Make up a guy: The Cousins system
+# The Cousins system

 As technology evolved, we started trying to measure brightness in other wavelengths of light, including infrared.
 Our eyes can't see infrared light, but our skin feels it as heat.
 Infrared light is hard to measure because anything in room temperature glows with infrared light - similar to how red-hot metal glows red, anything at room temperature glows infrared.
 However, infrared measurements are very valuable to astronomers because space dust and dim stars glow strongly in infrared light - and so do faraway galaxies whose light has been redshifted.

 Eventually Johnson extended his UBV system to include two more wavelengths and filters, named R (red) and I (infrared), but his RI measurements weren't very precise.
-Once better detectors were invented a few years later, Alan Cousins installed slightly different R and I filters in an observatory in South Africa along with a more sensitive detector, and published incredibly precise measurements of star magnitudes.
+Once better Gallium Arsenide detectors were invented a few years later, Alan Cousins installed slightly different R and I filters in an observatory in South Africa along with a more sensitive detector, and published incredibly precise measurements of star magnitudes.
 Nowadays the "Johnson-Cousins system" or UVBRI system usually means Johnson's U,V,B filters and Cousins' tweaked R and I filters.

 But where to set the zero points for R and I?
-[As Cousins says,](https://articles.adsabs.harvard.edu/pdf/1976MmRAS..81...25C), he decided to follow Johnson's lead and set the zeroes so that the two color indices (V-R) and (R-I) are zero for a star of the same spectral type as Vega (A0 V).
+[As Cousins says](https://articles.adsabs.harvard.edu/pdf/1976MmRAS..81...25C), he decided to follow Johnson's lead and set the zeroes so that the two color indices (V-R) and (R-I) are zero for a star of the same spectral type as Vega (A0 V).
 Makes sense.
 We know a lot about Vega. ["Vega is the archetypical normal star"](https://articles.adsabs.harvard.edu/pdf/1979SAOSR.387.....K), wrote scientists.

 **🚨BREAKING NEWS🚨**

 ...What?

 ...Ahem.
-We regret to inform you that Vega [has an unusual disk of cool dust around it that gives off extra infrared light](https://articles.adsabs.harvard.edu/pdf/1984ApJ...278L..23A), making it seem brighter in mid-infrared wavelengths than it actually is - in 100μm infrared light, the dust is 16 times brighter than Vega.
+We regret to inform you that Vega [has an abnormal disk of cold dust around it that gives off extra infrared light](https://articles.adsabs.harvard.edu/pdf/1984ApJ...278L..23A), making it seem brighter in mid-infrared wavelengths than it actually is.
+In 100μm infrared light, the dust is 16 times brighter than Vega.
 Oops.
 We probably shouldn't have used Vega to calibrate our R and I magnitude systems.

 # Every Filter Has Its Own Magnitude System